DannyCamenisch/INI-Summary/Neurons.md

 Where $z =$ ionic charge (signed).

 ### Reversal potential
-Assuming that we are not at the resting potential, what happens? $Flux_{net} \neq 0$ and the potential will move towards the resting potential, this happens for example if an active channel opens up.
-We can describe this with a graph and call this force the **reversal potential**:
+The **reversal potential** (also known as the **Nernst potential**) of an ion is the membrane potential at which there is no net (overall) flow of that particular ion from one side of the membrane to the other.
+In a single ion system it is synonymous with the equilibrium potential.
+We can describe this with a graph, where $V_{eq}$ is the reversal potential and $E_K$ is the equilibrium potential of a single ion type:

 ![[reversal_potential.png|500]]